Chart Color Schemes

 Employment performance in Liverpool - East has been below expectations when compared to most other areas nationally

-Liverpool - East has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 7.1% as of June 2025.
+Liverpool - East has a well-educated workforce with essential services sectors well represented.
+The unemployment rate in the area was 6.8% as of September 2025.

 Frequently Asked Questions - Employment